Every Homeschool

 2. Tennessee

-The Tennessee Education Freedom Act passed in 2025 with much fanfare.
-It's a $7,000 scholarship.
+The Tennessee Education Freedom Scholarship passed in 2025 with much fanfare.
+It's approximately $7,295 for 2025-26.
 It is not available to homeschool families.
-The state's page says it plainly: "Homeschooled students and current ESA pilot program participants are not eligible to receive EFA scholarships."
+The state's page states plainly that homeschooled students and current ESA pilot program participants are not eligible to receive EFA scholarships.

 3. South Carolina

 Ohio's ACE program was a modest $1,000 ESA, income-tested, that homeschool families could access.
 It was funded with one-time federal COVID relief dollars.
 Applications closed in 2025.
-Existing funds had to be claimed by September 1, 2025.
+Reimbursement claims had to be submitted by October 15, 2025.
 Ohio's other school-choice programs (EdChoice, EdChoice Expansion) are private-school-only and do not fund homeschooling.

 5. Indiana